 - 1. Notice.
-The Bound Party asserting a Claim ("Claimant") against another Bound Party ("Respondent") shall give written notice to each Respondent and to the Board stating plainly and concisely: - i. the nature of the Claim, including the Persons involved and the Respondent's role in the Claim; - ii. the legal basis of the Claim (i.e. the specific authority out of which the Claim arises); - iii. the Claimant's proposed resolution or remedy; and - iv. the Claimant's desire to meet with the Respondent to discuss in good faith ways to resolve the Claim. - 2.
+The Bound Party asserting a Claim (Claimant) against another Bound Party (Respondent) shall give written notice to each Respondent and to the Board stating plainly and concisely: - a. the nature of the Claim, including the Persons involved and the Respondents role in the Claim; - b. the legal basis of the Claim (i.e. the specific authority out of which the Claim arises); - c. the Claimants proposed resolution or remedy; and - the Claimants desire to meet with the Respondent to discuss in good faith ways to resolve the Claim. - 2.
 Negotiation.
 The Claimant and Respondent shall make every reasonable effort to meet in person and confer for the purpose of resolving the Claim by good faith negotiation.
-If requested in writing, accompanied by a copy of the Notice, the Board may appoint a representative to assist the parties in negotiating a resolution of the Claim. - 3.
-Mediation.
+If requested in writing, accompanied by a copy of the Notice, the Board may appoint a representative to assist the parties in negotiating a resolution of the Claim.

+3. Mediation.
 If the parties have not resolved the Claim through negotiation within 30 days of the date of the notice described in subsection 1 above (or within such other period as the parties may agree upon), the Claimant shall have 30 additional days to submit the Claim to mediation with an entity designated by the Association (if the Association is not a party to the Claim) or to an independent agency providing dispute resolution services in Colorado.